WWE Friday Night Smackdown preview: Two Money in the Bank qualifiers advertised - Pro Wrestling Dot Net

 -Shinsuke Nakamura vs. Baron Corbin in a Money in the Bank qualifier.

-Powell’s POV: Smackdown will be live from the ThunderDome set in Tampa, Florida at Yuengling Center for the final time before returning to the road on June 16 (finally!).
-Join me for my weekly live review of Smackdown at 7CT/8ET.
-My same night audio reviews are available exclusively for Dot Net Members.
+Powell’s POV: Smackdown will be live from the ThunderDome set in Tampa, Florida at Yuengling Center for the final time before returning to the road next week (finally!).
+Join Jake Barnett for our weekly live review of Smackdown at 7CT/8ET.

 Be the first to comment